-Have you ever wondered how to build trust with new clients?
+Have you ever wondered how to build trust with new wellness coaching clients?
 If you’re a coach or other practitioner who helps clients, then you know that trust is essential to a successful and productive relationship with your clients.
 Most people believe trust builds over time, but is there more to building trust than just putting in the time?

 Of course there is.
 If you want to know how to build trust with a client, think about the people you trust in your life.
 Why do you trust them?
 In most cases, the people you trust most have made you feel safe opening up and being vulnerable.